sbanjara/cs425-project2/README.md

    via which they can apply for the jobs that matches their skills set.
 ## Description
-   Once the user launches this app, they are prompted to the login page as showm below, After entering the username and password, the user is prompted to a page where they can add and see skills and jobs.
+   Once the user launches this app, they are prompted to the login page as showm below, After entering the username and password (**Username: jobseeker and Password: jobseeker**), the user is prompted to a page where  they can add and see skills and jobs.
    Also, it has a logout button to logout.
-This page will look like this, **Username = jobseeker
-   Password = jobseeker**
-   After the user selects the jobs, the pdf file is prompted with the jobs and the skills set of the user for that job.
+This page will look like this, After the user selects the jobs, the pdf file is prompted with the jobs and the skills set of the user for that job.